 "Tommy?
 I can't feel my legs..."

-The Elder Scrolls IV: Oblivion's Shivering Isles expansion: Your old mentor, Sheogorath, turns out to have been an alter ego of Big Bad Jyggalag all along and, due to a curse, he is forced to revert to Jyggalag at the end of every era and destroy his own world.
+The Elder Scrolls IV: Oblivion's Shivering Isles expansion: Your old mentor, Sheogorath, turns out to have been an alter ego of Big Bad Jyggalag all along and, due to a curse, he is forced to return to his orginal form of Jyggalag at the end of every era and destroy his own world.
 In the final quest, you have to kill him before he carries out these plans, although as the guy on the Tear Jerker page commented, this means "you kill a god, so it doubles as the player's Crowning Moment Of Awesome".

 Also, on the way to the Big Bad of the Mage's Guild quests, you are sent to rescue an informant who is spying on the necromancers.
 You find him... a little too late, after he's been turned into a zombie.